 Having a close family relative who has had bowel cancer can increase your risk of developing the condition.
 If you’re concerned about your family history and bowel cancer, it’s important to reach out to your family doctor to discuss further.

 Your risk of contracting bowel cancer increases as you get older.
-In fact, according to The Centers for Disease Control and Prevention estimate that about 90% of cases occur in people who are ages 50 years or older .
+In fact, according to The Centers for Disease Control and Prevention estimate that about 90% of cases occur in people who are aged 50 years or older .

 LetsGetChecked’s at-home Bowel Cancer Screening Test can help identify the presence of cancerous or precancerous growths in the bowel by detecting blood that is invisible to the naked eye.